 The statutes that created this procedure state that the affidavit, "shall be full and sufficient authority for the payment or delivery of the money or property of the deceased..."
 The statute doesn't clearly state that the holder of the property must comply with the request for delivery, but talks in terms of the holder of the property being absolved from liability to anyone else if he delivers the property based upon this authority.
 Because transfer agents for publicly traded stocks are much more familiar with Judgments of Possession, we recommend that if the assets of the succession include publicly traded stocks or securities, this extra judicial procedure not be used.
-Instead, we recommend that in those circumstances, you use a Judicial Proceeding, Acceptance without Administration.
+Instead, we recommend that in those circumstances, you use a Judicial Proceeding.

 This is the most common form of succession procedure.
 It is sometimes referred to as a "Simple Putting in Possession."
 It is available whenever the succession is clearly solvent and there is no need for an administration.
 See the next section to determine if an administration is necessary.